openid/OpenYOLO-Spec/common/definitions.md

 - An operating system service, such as Smart Lock for Passwords on Android or Keychain on iOS.

-While any service can become a credential provider by implementing the OpenYOLO protocol, only services for which credential management is a defined and visible feature should become credential providers.

 ### Known, unknown and preferred providers

-Given the sensitive nature of the data being exchanged by the OpenYOLO protocol, it  will become an obvious target for attackers.
+Given the sensitive nature of the data being exchanged by the OpenYOLO protocol, it will become a target for attackers.
 A likely attack is for a suspicious service to implement the OpenYOLO protocol and attempt to register themselves as the user's credential provider.
 Distinguishing legitimate credential providers from malicious providers is therefore an important aspect